Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Discussion

 \section{Discussion}

 We have argued for the use of separate exchangeability as a modeling principle, especially for nonparametric Bayesian models.
-The main arguments are that (i) in many cases separate exchangeability is more faithfully representing the experimental setup than, say, partial exchangeability; and (ii) some summaries of interest (related to the identity of the experimental units) cannot even be stated without introducing separate exchangeability.
-An example for the latter are shared nested partitions of rows across different columns in a data matrix.
-In a wider context, the discussion shows that careful considerations of the experimental setup often leads to more specific symmetry assumptions than omnibus exchangeability or partial exchangeability.
+The main arguments are that (i) in several cases separate exchangeability more faithfully represents the experimental setup than, say, partial exchangeability; (ii) some summaries of interest (related to the identity of the experimental units) cannot even be stated without introducing separate exchangeability, and (iii) importantly, we illustrate how to develop tractable and flexible separately exchangeable counterparts of a particular BNP model that introduced partial exchangeability (plus exchangeability of groups) by means of setting up dependent random probability measures.
+An example of the latter is inference on shared nested partitions of rows across different columns in a data matrix, instead of sharing the law as in NDP.
+In a wider context, the discussion shows that careful consideration of the experimental setup often leads to more specific symmetry assumptions than omnibus exchangeability or partial exchangeability.

-In many cases separately exchangeable probability models will serve a tractable submodel of a larger, encompassing inference model as we did in Section \ref{sec:sub:proteinmodel}.

-Finally, recall that the proposed separately exchangeable BNP model in the first example can be rephrased in terms of dependent random partition models that exploit the random partitions induced by the ties of Dirichlet processes.
-In this context, an interesting future related research is to study the learning mechanisms that arise from similar composition of Gibbs-type priors \citep{gnedin2006exchangeable,de2013gibbs} that preserve analytical and computational tractability of the random partition law. \ech
+Finally, recall that the proposed separately exchangeable BNP models in both examples can be rephrased in terms of dependent random partition models that exploit the random partitions induced by the ties implied by sampling from discrete random measures.
+We proposed natural generalizations to similar compositions of Gibbs-type priors \citep{gnedin2006exchangeable, deblasi2015gibbs} that preserve analytical and computational tractability of the random partition law that allows us to perform inference in practice, as illustrated.